-Referring to Figure 6.
-The image presents a proposal for a 3Tx and 6Rx (3T6R) antenna configuration, detailing the grouping of antenna ports and SRS (Sounding Reference Signal) resources.
-It specifies that the three transmit (Tx) antenna ports are divided into two groups of 1 and 2, while the six receive (Rx) antenna ports are organized into groups of 2 and 4.
-Additionally, the SRS resources, which consist of two groups with three ports each, are categorized as Group#0 and Group#1, with corresponding port allocations indicated for each group.
-The visual representation shows how these ports are structured in the context of a foldable phone, emphasizing the arrangement of antenna ports within the first and second halves of the device.
-Aspects of the present disclosure may include a proposal for a 3T6R configuration, where the grouping of the ( x=3 ) transmit (Tx) antenna ports is split as ( 1+2 ), and the grouping of the ( y=6 ) receive (Rx) antenna ports is split as ( 2+4 ), rather than ( 3+3 ).
-The grouping of the ( Q=2 ) sounding reference signal (SRS) resources, with each ( x=3 ) ports in an SRS resource set, may be divided into Group#0 and Group#1 ports, specifically represented as ({SRS#00,1,2,SRS#10,1,2}).This structured approach may facilitate enhanced performance in wireless communication networks by optimizing resource allocation and signaling efficiency.
+Referring to Fig. 6, the present disclosure includes, in one implementation, a 3Tx and 6Rx (3T6R) antenna configuration, and further includes the grouping of antenna ports and SRS (Sounding Reference Signal) resources.
+In these aspects, the three transmit (Tx) antenna ports (e.g., x = 3) are divided into two groups of 1 antenna port and 2 antenna ports, while the six receive (Rx) antenna ports (e.g., y = 6) are organized into groups of 2 antenna ports and 4 antenna ports, rather than 3+3 antenna ports.
+Additionally, the SRS resources, which include two groups (e.g., Q = 2) with three ports each (e.g., x = 3), are categorized as Group#0 ports and Group#1 ports, represented as {SRS#00,1,2,SRS#10,1,2}.
+Fig. 6 includes one example of how these ports are structured in the context of a foldable phone, including the arrangement of antenna ports within the first and second halves of the device.
+For example, in the first half of a foldable phone, with SRS port Group #0, the grouping of the two SRS resources may be represented as SRS#0 [0] and SRS#1[0].
+Further, in this example, for the second half of a foldable phone, with SRS port Group #1, the grouping of the two SRS resources may be represented as SRS#0 [1,2] and SRS#1[1,2].
+This structured approach may facilitate enhanced performance in wireless communication networks by optimizing resource allocation and signaling efficiency.

 [[7, Proposal for 4T6R]]

-Referring to Figure 7.
-The image outlines a proposal for the 4T6R system, detailing two alternatives for SRS (Sounding Reference Signal) configurations.
-In Alt1, two SRS resources are presented, with SRS#0 utilizing four ports and SRS#1 utilizing two ports, which are grouped into two sets: Group#0 and Group#1.
-Each group is designated specific port combinations, with Group#0 containing ports from SRS#0 and SRS#1, while Group#1 includes a different selection of ports.
-Alt2 follows a similar structure but includes a total of four ports for both SRS resources, emphasizing the need for overlapping antenna ports that share configurations for specific indices.
-The illustrations depict how these port groups can be organized on a foldable phone's design, demonstrating the application of these groupings in practical scenarios.
-Aspects of the present disclosure may include proposals for 4T6R SRS configurations, specifically Alt1 and Alt2, which may utilize two SRS resources within a set.
-In Alt1, SRS#0 is designated with four ports while SRS#1 is allocated two ports, resulting in the grouping of the two SRS resources as Group#0 and Group#1, represented as {SRS#0[0,1,2,3], SRS#1[0,1]}.
-Conversely, in Alt2, both SRS#0 and SRS#1 are assigned four ports, leading to an overlap of antenna ports, with the grouping structured as {SRS#0[0,1,2,3], SRS#1[0,1,2,3]}.
+Referring to Figs. 7 and 8, the present disclosure includes aspects relating to a 4T6R system, detailing two respective alternatives for SRS (Sounding Reference Signal) configurations.
+Specifically referring to Fig. 7, in Alternative 1 (“Alt1”), two SRS resources are in a set, with the first set, SRS#0, utilizing four ports and the second set, SRS#1, utilizing two ports.
+The grouping of the two SRS resources in a resource set are grouped into two sets: Group#0 and Group#1.
+Each group is designated specific port combinations, with Group#0 containing ports from SRS#0 and SRS#1, while Group#1 includes a different selection of ports, represented as {SRS#0[0,1,2,3], SRS#1[0,1]}.
+Specifically referring to Fig. 8, Alt2 follows a similar structure but includes a total of four ports for both SRS resources, leading to an overlap of antenna ports, with the grouping structured as {SRS#0[0,1,2,3], SRS#1[0,1,2,3]}.
 In this scenario, the overlapping antenna ports, defined as different combinations of {SRS resource index, SRS port index} linked to the same antenna port, may include pairs such as {SRS#0, port#0} and {SRS#1, port#0}, as well as similar configurations for port#2.
 Furthermore, for both Alt1 and Alt2, the distribution of the six antenna ports is organized as three ports for each group, potentially optimizing performance in wireless communication networks.

 [[8, Proposal for 3T8R (Alt1)]]